Expert Care and Support with Hearing Aids

 The apps can help to get the most of your hearing aids, or they can help you to have a greater understanding of how your hearing aids work and how to control and adapt them according to your listening circumstances.

 Turn your phone into a remote control for your hearing aids

 The hearing aid apps allow you to turn your smartphone into a remote control for your hearing aids.
 Not only will you have complete control over your hearing aids via your phone, but other people won’t notice that you are controlling them.
 Some self-adjustment and tuning options that could be available, include the following:

 - You will be able to adjust the volume of your hearing aids while listening to real-life sounds like the TV, radio, your own voice, or another person’s voice.
 The app may also allow you to change settings on your hearing aid for more comfort in noise or to hear speech better.

-- You can discreetly adjust the volume or program settings of your hearing aids via the app on your smartphone if you don’t want to fiddle with buttons when socializing.
+- You can discreetly adjust the volume or environment program settings of your hearing aids via the app on your smartphone if you don’t want to fiddle with buttons when socializing.